Paralympics 101

 Athletes

-Special Olympics welcomes all athletes with intellectual disabilities, (ages 8 and older) of all ability levels, to train and compete in over 30 Olympic-type sports.
-To be eligible to participate in Special Olympics, athletes must have an intellectual disability; a cognitive delay, or a development disability, that is, functional limitations in both general learning and adaptive skills.
+Special Olympics welcomes all athletes with intellectual disabilities (ages 8 and older) of all ability levels to train and compete in over 30 Olympic-type sports.
+To be eligible to participate in Special Olympics, athletes must have an intellectual disability, a cognitive delay, or a developmental disability, that is, functional limitations in both general learning and adaptive skills.
 (They may also have a physical disability.)

 Paralympics welcomes athletes from six main disability categories: amputee, cerebral palsy, intellectual disability, visually impaired, spinal injuries and Les Autres (French for “the others”, a category that includes conditions that do not fall into the categories mentioned before).
 To participate in the Paralympic Games, athletes must fulfil certain criteria and meet certain qualifying standards in order to be eligible.